 The reality is, that the United States chooses to have these massacres on a regular basis.
 That is the true tragedy of the situation.

-This entry was posted on Friday, December 28th, 2012 at 11:56 am and is filed under Politics, Thoughts.
+This entry was posted on Friday, December 28th, 2012 at 11:56 am and is filed under Religion & Politics, Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.